pgaulon/pgaulon.github.io/2021-05-04-root-alienvault-usm-sensor.md

 # Abstract

 This page discloses 2 ways to get a root shell on an [USM Anywhere sensor](https://cybersecurity.att.com/products/usm-anywhere) deployed on AWS.
 The first way is done through [AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html), and the second one through [AWS EC2 user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
-The impact is to be able to modify the USM Anywhere sensor without limitation and undetected, making further exploitation of an AWS environment silently.
+The impact is to be able to modify the USM Anywhere sensor without any limitation and undetected, making further exploitation of an AWS environment silently.
 Findings were tested using a [free trial](https://cybersecurity.att.com/products/usm-anywhere/free-trial), with the latest available version of USM Anywhere sensor as of 2021-05-04: version 6.0.205.

 Those findings were not categorized as vulnerabilities by AlienVault.
 AlienVault reminded that it is the customer responsibility to secure AlienVault sensor deployed in AWS by following [AWS best practices](https://docs.aws.amazon.com/systems-manager/latest/userguide/security-best-practices.html).